 There are many benefits to qualified retirement plans, but their restrictions make them relatively inflexible long-term investments.
 Fortunately, there’s a more flexible option that individuals can use to supplement their retirement savings: the non-qualified plan.

 Employers sometimes offer non-qualified plans, such as split-dollar life insurance or executive bonus plans, to high-earning employees.
 There are no limits on contributions to these plans, and money in these plans can be tax-deferred if placed in an irrevocable trust.

 Even if you’re not an executive, it’s possible to add money to a non-qualified retirement account with the assistance of Americans for Life Financial Services.
-We can help you roll over an old 401(k) into an IRA or low-risk alternative investments that are only offered through our firm.
-Call us at (860) 426-2022 or email firstname.lastname@example.org to learn more about our fund management services.
+We can help you roll over an old 401(k) into an IRA or low-risk alternative investments.
+Call us at (860) 222-0976 or email email@example.com to learn more about our fund management services.